COVID-19 ALERT: The ATM Cave reopened for visitation on August 3rd, 2020. The Belize International Airport opened on October 1st. Please visit our

 Most of all, just keep in mind that

-you will get wet during your visit.
+you will get wet (soaked) during your visit.
 You should bring a small backpack with an

 extra set of clothes.
 You'll also want to bring a bottle of sun block able to protect you against the jungle heat and a

-water bottle to keep you hydrated you throughout the journey.
+water bottle to keep you hydrated throughout the journey.
 Just make sure it's sealed.

 Also bear in mind that

-no cameras are allowed within the cave.
+no cameras are allowed within the cave or on the trails.
 The prohibition of cameras prevents damage to remaining skeletons and artifacts and preserves ATM for future generations.

 - Socks (this is MANDATORY)